-CRMJ 101; one from 230, 250, or 270; three additional CRMJ courses (at least one at the 300-400 level)
+Requirements: 101; one from 230, 250, or 270; three additional CRMJ courses (at least one at the 300- or 400-level)

 Course Offerings (CRMJ)

 101. Introduction to Criminal Justice (3) serves as a broad overview to the criminal justice field by examining such topics as criminal behavior and law enforcement, the court system and judicial processes, and corrections and rehabilitation.